⚡️ Docusaurus will help you ship a beautiful documentation site in no time.

 Docz is a Gatsby theme to build documentation websites.
 It is currently less featured than Docusaurus.

 Next.js is another very popular hybrid React framework.
 It can help you build a good documentation website, but it is not opinionated toward the documentation use-case, and it will require a lot more work to implement what Docusaurus provides out-of-the-box.

 Nextra is an opinionated static site generator built on top of Next.js.
 It is currently less featured than Docusaurus.

 VuePress has many similarities with Docusaurus - both focus heavily on content-centric website and provides tailored documentation features out of the box.
 However, VuePress is powered by Vue, while Docusaurus is powered by React.
 If you want a Vue-based solution, VuePress would be a decent choice.

-MkDocs is a popular Python static-site-generator with value proposition similar to Docusaurus.
+MkDocs is a popular Python static site generator with value propositions similar to Docusaurus.